Pyr-000/YetAnotherStableDiffusion/README.md

   - Advanced prompt manipulation options including mixing, concatenation, custom in-prompt weights and (per-token) CLIP-skip settings are available.
   - Additional memory optimisation options include (automatic) sequential batching, the usage of xformers attention by default, attention/vae slicing and CPU offloading (see: [Optimisation settings](#device-performace-and-optimization-settings))
 - Animating prompt interpolations is possible for both image-to-image cycling and text-to-image (`-cfi`, see: [Additional Flags](#additional-flags)).
-- `prompts`, `seeds`, and other relevant arguments will be stored in PNG metadata by default.
+- Cycling through iterations of image-to-image comes with a mitigation for keeping the color scheme unchanged, preventing effects such as 'magenta shifting'. (`-icc`, see: [Image to image cycling](#image-to-image-cycling))
 - For every generated output, an image will be saved in `outputs/generated`.
 When multiple images are batched at once, this singular image will be a grid, with the individual images being saved in `outputs/generated/individual`.
 Additionally, each generated output will produce a text file in `outputs/generated/unpub` of the same filename, containing the prompt and additional arguments.
 This can be used for maintaining an external image gallery.
   - Optionally, a different output directory can be specified (`-od`, see: [Additional flags](#additional-flags)).
+  - `prompts`, `seeds`, and other relevant arguments will be stored in PNG metadata by default.
 - The NSFW check will (by default) attach a metadata label, and will perform a local blur corresponding to detected category labels.
 The processing level may be set (or fully disabled, although this is not recommended) via commandline flags (see: [Additional Flags](#additional-flags)).
 Note that any biases, false negatives, or false positives caused by CLIP can adversely affect processing results.
   - When the processing performs local blurring, the blur mask is generated via [CLIPSeg](https://huggingface.co/blog/clipseg-zero-shot) for any labels detected by the default safety checker.
 As absolute detection levels of CLIPSeg are likely less reliable than those produced by the safety checker (CLIPSeg is based on a smaller, less accurate CLIP model), and are thus far uncalibrated for safety checking purposes, the blur mask is generated by selecting any areas of high relative intensity for the given labels.
 If the safety checker detects a label for which CLIPSeg is not able to provide a sufficiently confident segmentation, this will result in more of the image being obscured.
-- Cycling through iterations of image-to-image comes with a mitigation for keeping the color scheme unchanged, preventing effects such as 'magenta shifting'. (`-icc`, see: [Image to image cycling](#image-to-image-cycling))
+### Extensions
 - "Textual Inversion Concepts", custom prompt embeddings, from https://huggingface.co/sd-concepts-library can be placed in `models/concepts` (only the .bin file is required, other files are ignored).
 They will be loaded into the text encoder automatically. `.pt`-style custom embeddings are also supported in the same way.
+- LoRA embeddings are supported (`-lop`,`-low`, see: [Additional Flags](#additional-flags)).
+This includes native diffusers attn_procs LoRA embeddings, ["lora_diffusion"](https://github.com/cloneofsimo/lora.git) embeddings and other convertable embeddings (LoRA embeddings made/compatible with ["sd-scripts"](https://github.com/kohya-ss/sd-scripts), with both 'normal' linear LoRAs and convolutional LoRAs being supported).
+  - The LoRA converter is derived from the [haofanwang/diffusers](https://github.com/haofanwang/diffusers/blob/75501a37157da4968291a7929bb8cb374eb57f22/scripts/convert_lora_safetensor_to_diffusers.py) conversion script, see [diffusers PR#2403](https://github.com/huggingface/diffusers/pull/2403)
+- ControlNets are supported, with included image preprocessors and dynamic (scheduled) ControlNet strength/guidance scale.
+Refer to the [ControlNet](#controlnet) flags section for details.
+  - If displaying freshly generated images with cv2 is enabled, an additional preview window will be created when preprocessing ControlNet inputs by default.
+This can be used to inspect the 'correctness' of the preprocessed image.
+### Prompt manipulation
 - Prompts with a dynamic length (no token limit) are supported by chunking, then encoding and re-concatenating prompts when required.
   - It should be noted that supporting prompts with no length limit in this way is not perfect, as the text encoder will not be able to consider information from adjacent prompt chunks for context when encoding.
 It may sometimes be preferable to manually chunk prompts into self-contained sub-prompts by using the concatenation mixing mode (see usage below, enable via `-mc`, [Additional Flags](#additional-flags))
 - Prompts can be mixed using prompt weights: When prompts are separated by `;;`, their representation within the text encoder space will be averaged.
 Custom prompt weights can be set by putting a number between the `;;` trailing the prompt.
 If no value is specified, the default value of 1 will be used as the prompt weight.